Block and Brace: Best Practices To Secure Cargo on Trailers

 We’ve laid out some common types of cargo and the best block and brace freight practices for each.

-Distributing the weight evenly across the trailer is another critical facet of blocking and bracing.
-It ensures that heavy items are placed low and centered, which is vital to preventing tip-overs.
+Distributing the weight evenly across the trailer is another important part of blocking and bracing.
+It ensures that heavy items are placed low and toward the center of the trailer or container, which is vital to preventing tip-overs.

 When Are You Required to Brace and Block a Load?